Sex & Relationship psychotherapist. Trauma psychotherapist

 - Adult survivors of childhood neglect, including parental neglect and school bullying

-- LGBT population faced with homophobia
+- LGBTQ+ population faced with homophobia and survivors of conversion practices.

 Training, qualifications & experience